Skip to the Main Content

 The crucial differences of the approach that I am going to discuss here to that of Chamseddine will be the choice of algebra as well as the definition of differential forms.

 Phew, I am running out of time.
 I have an appointment at the cinema tonight which I am about to miss.
 I’ll have to continue this here tomorrow.
-Let me just say that my evil plan is to use the above construction to modify the algebra 𝒜 and get deformed worldsheet theories this way.
+Let me just say that my evil plan is to use the above construction to modify the algebra 𝒜\mathcal{A} and get deformed worldsheet theories this way.
 I believe that this was originally Chamseddine’s et al.’s plan.
 Find the spectral triple of superstrings and then deform.
 Before the flood, at least.

 Ok, gotta run.